ninabarzh/broomstick/content/posts/Viva-la-revolucion.md

 legible signs that say ‘EAT THE R!CH’ and ‘NO MORE TIDES.’
 Cinematic lighting, hyper-detailed textures, National Geographic realism with absurd humor, 8k.*

-Little did I know, the AI was already laughing at me.
+Little did I know, AI was already laughing at me.

 ***